Common potoo: Description

 Common potoos are 34–38 cm long with mottled red-brown, white, black, and grey cryptic plumage.
 This disruptive coloration allows the potoo to camouflage into branches.
 The sexes appear similar, and cannot be distinguished upon observation.
 The eyes can appear as giant black dots with a small yellow ring, or as giant yellow irises with small pupils due to voluntary pupil constriction.
 The potoo has two or three slits in the eyelid so that it can see when the eyelids are closed; these notches are always open.
-The upper and lower eyelids can be moved independently and rotated so that the bird may adjust its field of vision.
+The upper and lower eyelids can be moved independently and rotated over the eye into the desired position so that the bird may adjust its field of vision.
 The common potoo has an unusually wide mouth with a tooth in its upper mandible for foraging purposes.

 It has a haunting melancholic song, a BO-OU, BO-ou, bo-ou, bo-ou, bo-ou, bo-ou, bo-ou, bo-ou dropping in both pitch and volume.
 When seized, this bird produces a squeaky sound not unlike that of a crow.
 This call greatly differs from that of much deeper and more dramatic northern potoo.

 Distribution and habitat

-The nominate subspecies of the common potoo is found in Trinidad & Tobago and every mainland South American country except Chile, though it has been recorded in that country as a vagrant.
+The nominate subspecies of the common potoo is found in Trinidad and Tobago and every mainland South American country except Chile, though it has been recorded in that country as a vagrant.
 There it ranges from the Andes to the Atlantic Ocean.
 N. g. panamensis is found from eastern Nicaragua south through Costa Rica and Panama and west of the Andes from northwestern Venezuela through Colombia and Ecuador into northwestern Peru.